 Work to have green energy.
 Move things where people can access them (to vote, for example, almost everyone has to drive because it isn't in town).
-Reduce use of electricity: all the lights along the roads past the Middle School and High school and at the buildings themselves every night all night long are unnecessary....at best, motion detectors are all that are needed.
+Reduce use of motion detectors are all that are needed.
 This creates light pollution.
 I used to be able to observe the sky from that location at night, now there is too much LED lighting.